imjoy-team/ImJoy/docs/i2k_tutorial.md

 In general, any software that **uses the ImJoy RPC protocol** to expose service functions can be treated as an ImJoy plugin.
 This includes the ImJoy web app itself which can read plugin files and produces plugin API.
 Meanwhile, we provide the [imjoy-rpc](https://github.com/imjoy-team/imjoy-rpc) library which currently support Python and Javascirpt for other software or web applications to directly communicate with the ImJoy core.

-Tere are already several **web applications that can run in standalone mode but also as an ImJoy plugin**:
+There are already several **web applications that can run in standalone mode but also as an ImJoy plugin**:

 - [ITK/VTK Viewer](https://kitware.github.io/itk-vtk-viewer/docs/imjoy.html) by [Matt McCormick](https://github.com/thewtex) et al.
 - [vizarr](https://github.com/hms-dbmi/vizarr) by [Trevor Manz](https://github.com/manzt) et al.